120K as of March 29, 2020

 The stock stereo only stayed in a week, and the sound system and alarm came out of my 2007 and in here.

 Garmin GPS bolted with self tapping screws into the center console and held on the other side with pieces of steel brackets.
 Under it is the cellphone boosting internal antenna.

 2 USB Apple Lightning cables, ON with Main (red) power switch.

 2 phone holders just below vents

-Voltmeter showing 11.81 Volts.
-Not ON normally, only used to check how much I have depleted the battery when using electronics with engine off.
+Voltmeter showing 11.75 Volts.
+It is not ON normally, only used to check how much I have depleted the battery when using electronics with engine off.
 When it gets to 10.5 Volts, the car probably won't start.
 Hence the need for a Jump Starter.

 The subwoofer also came out of my 2007, it was custom built from Fiberglass layers in 2007.
 It is a hollow box with layers of fiberglass cloth dipped in liquid (took them a few days to layer, dry, repeat).
 Then it was covered with carpet material.

 GPS, top Marker lights, passenger USB, cell phone booster (5 Watt Wilson amp)